vite-pwa/vite-plugin-pwa/docs/examples/solidjs.md

     - The example project will register a `Periodic service worker updates`
     - When new content available, the service worker will be updated automatically.

-To run this example project, execute one of the following scripts from your shell (from root folder):
+To run each behavior, execute one of the following scripts from your shell (from root folder):
 - `Prompt for update`:
 ```shell
 pnpm run example:solid:router:start